 A design from 1933.

 Originally introduced in 1933, Naska is a classic design that influenced a wide range of desk lamps over the following decades.
 This version is perfect to illuminate an area of a room, as it has a larger size and a base with practical casters for more mobility.
-Created by the FontanaArte Design Lab, Naska Large features an adjustable, spring-balanced arm and a non-dimmable light.
-The shade boasts a rotating on-off switch, while the chromed metal frame has an adjustable design.
+Created by the FontanaArte Design Lab, Naska Large features an adjustable, spring-balanced swing arm and a non-dimmable light.
+The shade boasts a rotating on-off switch, while the chromed metal frame has a flexible design.
 Naska comes in black or white versions, both of them designed with a mobile base that makes moving this large floor lamp as easy as possible.
 Made in Italy.

 An elegant lamp that blends artisanal and modern techniques.